Coffee Charcoal: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 The Nature of Coffee Charcoal

 Coffee charcoal is produced in two steps and is also referred to as activated charcoal made from coffee grounds.
-Initially, coffee grinds go through pyrolysis, a high-temperature, oxygen-free thermochemical degradation process.
+Initially, coffee grinds go through pyrolysis, a high-temperature, -free thermochemical degradation process.
 Coffee biochar is produced at this stage.

 The second step is activation, which improves the porosity and surface area of the biochar by adding chemicals like phosphoric acid or zinc chloride or steam.